arashtajdar/laravelAPI/README.md

 - Docker and related files need many improvements, but it is good for now (because it works).
 - Update down method of some migrations
 - Add policy to some controllers to manage who can edit products and category names
+- create statistics table and create command to collect some statistics and save it in that table

 ## How to run the project